 What SMEs should know about GDPR Compliance

-In December 2015, the European Parliament, Council and Commission reached an agreement to replace the Data Protection Directive of 1995 with the General Data Protection Regulation.
+The General Data Protection Regulation comes into action on 25th May 2018 after it was agreed by the European Parliament, Council and Commission to replace the Data Protection Directive of 1995.
 It provides governance for all businesses processing data of EU citizens and supersedes national laws such as the UK DPA 1988.

 The GDPR is designed to strengthen data protection laws for all individuals within the EU, ensuring more protection for consumers and increased privacy considerations for businesses.
 The regulation becomes enforceable on 25th May 2018 and intends to protect EU citizens from privacy and data breaches.